neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     Given two nodes, indicates if they have the same community

+.. deprecated:: 2.24.0
+   Since GDS server version 2.24.0 you should use the endpoint :func:`gds.linkprediction.sameCommunity` instead.

 .. py:function:: gds.alpha.linkprediction.totalNeighbors(node1: int, node2: int, **config: Any) -> float

     Given two nodes, calculate Total Neighbors